YYYYXL1004/TIGER/README.md

 Step 3: Use `generate_code.py` in `TIGER/rqvae` folder to select the best model to generate discrete code for semantic embeddings in Step 1 and padding at the last position to resolve duplicate codes.

-# Train a T5 encoder-decoder model for Generative Recommendation
+# Train a T5 encoder-decoder model

 # Experimental Results
 <table>